Donald Trump is all about loyalty - CNN Video

 Donald Trump is all about loyalty

-Loyalty has long been crucial to Donald Trump, and he uses it in his remarks frequently.
+Loyalty has long been crucial to President Donald Trump, and he uses it in his remarks frequently.

 Source: CNN